bryankennedy/vimrc/README.md

 ## Leader...
 * \c - Toggle ignorecase
-* \c<space> - Comment out the current line or text selected in visual mode.
 * \cd - Change to the directory of the current file
-* \cm - Comment out the selection using only one surrounding comment tag
 * \e - Edit this vimrc
 * \g - Load taglist
 * \n - Load NERDTree